 All through college (two schools) and the NFL (three teams), he has been trouble at nearly stop along the way.

 Here's a brief look at Incognito's history of off- and on-field issues:

-• As a freshman at Nebraska in 2002, Incognito (according to USA Today this week) bullied teammate Jack Limbaugh to the point where he stormed off at practice.
+• As a freshman at University of Nebraska in 2002, Incognito (according to USA Today this week) bullied a teammate named Jack Limbaugh to the point where he stormed off at practice.

 • Incognito started 13 of 14 games as a true freshman, missing the one against Iowa State because of an in-game fight against Penn State the week prior.

 • Incognito was suspended the following spring by then-head coach Frank Solich.
 The reasons never were reported.

 • In the spring semester of 2004, Incognito was charged with three counts of assault after a fight at a party.
 He was found guilty on one charge of misdemeanor assault and hit with a $500 fine.

 • That following fall, Incognito was suspended from Nebraska and he withdrew from school two weeks later.

 • Two weeks after leaving Nebraska, Incognito enrolled at Oregon.
 A week after that, then-Ducks head coach Mike Bellotti kicked him off the team and told the Oregonian: "There were conditions we had set down and set forth for him to be admitted to our program, and they were not met."

 • That next spring in 2005, Incognito declared for the NFL draft.
 Former Indianapolis Colts head coach Tony Dungy recently told Dan Patrick that his team red-flagged Incognito for character concerns and removed him from their draft board.
 So did former New England Patriots personnel boss Scott Pioli, who echoed similar sentiments on NBC Sunday night.